 Find the right pair for your feet

 After determining that you need neutral-cushioning running shoes and have tried on a few pairs at a local shoe store, that means you are ready to start shopping for a new pair of shoes.
 It is usually a good idea to do your shoe shopping in the afternoon or in the evening when your foot has swollen to get the best fit.

 When shopping for a pair of running shoes, first you should check your current pair of running shoes.
 If the outside of your shoes show most of the wear, that is a sign that under pronation is the problem; in such situations, one should look for running shoes that supply neutral cushioning, which will help solve to that issue.
 With recent technological developments, running shoes are more advanced than before, providing with runners many types of shoes that can help reduce the risk of injury.
 Although the largest running shoes selection is available online, it may be the best to visit a physical store to have a salesperson analyze your stride to better identify your needs as a runner.

 To further help with finding the best fit for you, we have gathered together some frequently asked questions to assist in making your decision a bit more informed.

 Q: Can’t I just buy some kind of insole to support my arches?

 A: If you find a shoe that, overall, suits the needs of feet with higher arches, the performance and comfort will be a much longer lasting solution.

 Q: Do most brands have an option which is good for high arches?

-A: while many manufacturers put out at least one of their models which is suitable or even ideal, our list contains the top 10 highest rated ones.
+A: while many manufacturers put out at least one of their models which is suitable or even ideal, our list contains the 10 best rated ones.
 There are plenty of other options available out there.

 Q: I want to give minimalist shoes a try.
 Is that possible with higher arches?